 Discussion and Possible Action to adopt Resolution 2020-550, A Resolution of The Board of the Keyes Community Services District to the Stanislaus County Local Agency Formation Commission for Annexation of Territory.

-Discussion and Possible Action regarding vacant board position.
+Discussion and Possible Action regarding approval of a procedure to fill vacant board position.

 Receive Staff Report.